PrestaShop/PrestaShop/README.md

 For more information on our branch system, read our guide on [installing PrestaShop for development][install-guide-dev].

-The first stable version of PrestaShop 1.7, 1.7.0.0, was released on November 7th, 2016.
+The first stable version of PrestaShop 8.0, was released on October 26th, 2022.
 Further updates have been released since then.
-Learn more about it on [the Build devblog](https://build.prestashop.com/tag/1.7/).
+Learn more about it on [the Build devblog](https://build.prestashop.com/tag/8.0/).

 Server configuration
 --------

-To install the latest PrestaShop 1.7, you need a web server running PHP 7.1+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).
-Versions between 1.7.0 and 1.7.6 work with PHP 5.6+.
+To install the latest PrestaShop 8.0, you need a web server running PHP 7.2+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).

 You will also need a database administration tool, such as phpMyAdmin, in order to create a database for PrestaShop.
 We recommend the Apache or Nginx web servers (check out our [example Nginx configuration file][example-nginx]).